Lake Whatcom Guidelines

 Avoid use of fertilizers, pesticides, and herbicides.
 Phosphorus-containing fertilizers, mulches and soil amendments are prohibited within the Lake Whatcom watershed.

-- Mow periodically with the mower set 2″ or higher for most turf types.
-Higher grass absorbs more water, reducing runoff.
+- For remaining lawns, mow periodically with the mower set to 2” or higher for most turf types.
+Higher grass absorbs more water and improves capture of grass clippings.

-- Sweep lawn trimmings away from the street and sidewalk.
+- After mowing, sweep lawn trimmings away from the street and sidewalk.
 Lawn trimmings left on pavement can wash into storm drains, clogging the stormwater system and adding excess nutrients to our waterways.

 Place hardwood chips, arborist chips, or hog-fuel mulch over soil to reduce erosion.
 Use a barrier such as bricks or wood to contain soil in the garden.